antstorm/proposals/ruby/phase-1.md

 ```

 *NOTE: While this example shows the extreme end of explicitness, it is a spectrum and the SDK users
-can choose to gradualy start overriding the defaults until they achieve what feels comfortable.*
+can choose to gradually start overriding the defaults until they achieve what feels comfortable.*

 ## Client